BetterDiscord/docs/docs/api/bdapi.md

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-key|string|Key of the data to load.
+key|string|Key of the data to load

 **Returns:** `any` - The stored data
 ___

 ### getInternalInstance
-Get the internal react data of a specified node
+Gets the internal react data of a specified node.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|